 Owing to the safety, comfort, and the immense benefits of rehab therapy, residential programmes have grown in popularity.
 Through the course of the day, residents will attend therapy, skill building activities, and even group therapy.
 Private rehab maintains the confidentiality of its residents ensuring access to treatment while maintaining your privacy.

 Residential rehab provided by a rehab facility focus on detox from drugs and alcohol and safe management of withdrawal symptoms.
 It involves a clinical environment where patients have access to medical doctors and nursing staff.

 An important part of any rehabilitation programme is to feel safe and welcome.
 A residential rehab provides just that.
 It is inviting and designed to provide a home-like atmosphere where residents can feel comfortable and more receptive to therapy for the duration of their stay.
 The residential rehab includes integrated therapy including detox, withdrawal management, and supportive counselling by professional staff and therapists.
 When you attend a residential programme, you receive high quality, professional care, and assistance from certified and experienced therapists.

-Choosing the Right Rehab
+Choosing the Right Treatment Centre

 In the UK, the CQC (Care Quality Commission) is responsible for reviewing healthcare services.
 You can use the CQC website to get a detailed rating of each rehab.

 - Services offered by the rehab